Our Entryway Makeover: From Walls to Railings

 Sweet hallelujah!
-Oh wait, it’s not THAT kind of revival, however it is kind of like God has shone a light down on our entryway and given it new life – or maybe it’s our new light fixture.
-Well, either way, our entryway looks NOTHING like it did when we bought our home – which is a definitely a good thing.
+Oh wait, it’s not THAT kind of revival.
+However, it is kind of like God has shone a light down on our entryway and given it new life—or maybe it’s our new light fixture.
+Well, either way, our entryway looks NOTHING like it did when we bought our home, which is definitely a good thing.

-When I first walked into our home (almost 3 years ago – holy moly!), I felt like I was walking into either a townhome or a home with a basement suite – NOT a 2 storey single family detached home.
-The entryway was like a secret warren of walls, doors, passages and I half expected a gnome to come through one and say ‘right this way madam, to the dungeon family room’.
-Okay, seriously, it wasn’t that bad – our home has always been beautiful, but it DID need a little bit of TLC (or KLC if you’re so inclined).
+When I first walked into our home, I felt like I was walking into either a townhome or a home with a basement suite – NOT a two-story single-family detached home.
+The entryway was like a secret warren of walls, doors, and passages, and I half expected a gnome to come through one and say, ‘Right this way, madam, to the dungeon/family room.’
+Okay, seriously, it wasn’t that bad – our home has always been beautiful, but it sure needed a little bit of TLC (or KLC if you’re so inclined).

-And while it may have taken almost 3 years it’s FINALLY done!
+And while it may have taken almost three years, it’s FINALLY done!

-BTW, I want you to play the ‘Where’s Doug’ game.
-See if you can find all 4 Doug’s (and one Henry).
+By the way, I want you to play the ‘Where’s Doug?‘ game.
+See if you can find all four Dougs (and one Henry).

 Did you notice all of the changes?

-Before: A cased doorway leading to the family room / After: No door OR doorway
+Before, a cased doorway leading to the family room / After, no door OR or cased opening.

-Before: Solid drywall that hid the upstairs area from view / After: Wood and metal curved railing
+Before, a solid drywall hid the upstairs area from view / After, wood and metal curved railing.

-Before: Ugly pine beam over the header underneath the curved wall / After: No ugly beam
+Before, an ugly pine beam over the header underneath the curved wall / After, no ugly beam.

-Before: While you can only see it in the very FIRST photo, there used to be 12×12 tile flooring which had IMPOSSIBLE colours in it.
-It also transitioned to ANOTHER ugly tile at the doorway to the familyroom / After: We decided to take our new flooring almost everywhere, creating much more flow
+Before, while you can only see it in the first photo, there used to be 12×12 tile flooring with IMPOSSIBLE colors.
+It also transitioned to another ugly tile at the doorway to the family room / After, we decided to take our new flooring almost everywhere, creating much more flow.

-And I knew that ONE day this curved wall would be LONG gone, as would the walls going up the stairway.
-It’s actually amazing that it took me 3 years to bring out the sledgehammer (who am I kidding, I hired someone to do the dirty work and sat back and drank wine by the jug…with a straw).
+And I knew that one day, the curved wall would be LONG gone, as would the walls going up the stairway.
+Amazingly, it took me three years to bring out the sledgehammer (who am I kidding?
+I hired someone to do the dirty work and sat back and drank wine by the jug…with a straw).

 Before, who even KNEW what was up there???

-After, the light from both the entryway AND the upstairs great room co-mingle, creating a bright, open space.
-And check out what really IS up there in this post, ‘Our Living Room Update’
+After, the light from both the entryway and the upstairs great room co-mingles, creating a bright, open space.

 The paint colours are…